-Maurice Louca, an Egyptian musician and composer born in Cairo, is one of the most exciting artists in the alternative music scene across the Arab world today.
+Maurice Louca, an Egyptian musician and composer born in Cairo, is one of the most gifted, prolific and adventurous figures on Egypt’s thriving experimental arts scene today.

 ''Salute The Parrot' is an exhilarating homage to the teeming energy of Egypt - politically ravaged but musically irrepressible.' – Wire Magazine

 ‘While most other comparable local acts are still plodding around on the path set by Radiohead, Louca is miles ahead, comfortably experimenting with Flying Lotus-levels of complexity’ – The Egypt Independent

 Territory: Europe → Simon Wojan

 → 28.02.2019 Fylkingen – Stockholm, SE